SurnmHanes/Deneb/README.md

 ## Donut chart with central total
 Donut chart showing breakdown of a metric across different categories together with the total displayed in the centre.

+The native Power BI donut doesn't provide a total and the workarounds such as overlaying a card do not provide a great user experience.

 <img width="169" alt="xqzkod9YIR" src="https://github.com/user-attachments/assets/94a83cef-1f1f-4f78-8469-73d8cff05fb7" />

 ## Dot Plot Over Time